EOL/publishing/doc/trait-schema.md

 ## Trait

-A `Trait` node corresponds to some kind of statement about a taxon (or rather its members).
+A `Trait` node corresponds to some kind of statement about a taxon (or its members).
 As usual a statement can be true or false.
-These `Trait` statements are intended to be true, but they will not always be so.
+These `Trait` statements are intended to be true, but as with any information recorded in a database, they will not always be so.

-The central statement of a `Trait` node, like most statements, has a subject, a verb (or predicate), and an object (or value).
+The statement expressed by a `Trait` node, like most statements, has a subject, a verb (or predicate), and an object (or value).
 The subject is the taxon that the `Page` node is about (i.e. the taxon for the `Page` node that links to this `Trait` node via a `trait` link).
 The verb is given by the `predicate` link, and the object is given by one of the `Trait` node properties or links, as described below.

-`Trait` nodes have many properties and links, so they are organized below into groups.
+`Trait` nodes have many properties and links, which are organized below into groups.

 ### General information about the statement